 We at Pro-actions are often reminded that many smaller businesses have owners that have fallen out of love with their businesses.

-Most businesses are established with the owner’s exciting prospects of taking an idea or their individual past experience and establishing their own company around their dream and vision…excitement then builds, the energy levels are massive, the company starts – things are great.
+Most businesses are established with the owner’s exciting prospects of taking an idea or their individual past experience and starting their own company.
+Excitement then builds, the energy levels are massive, the company starts and things are great.

 However, the way to re-energise does involve a step back to enable matters to start to STRIDE forward.
-To go backwards and revisit their DREAM, VISION, PURPOSE and MISSION is the start point.
-There is also a need to write this down and make sure that these elements are crystal clear and SMART (specific, measureable, achievable, realistic and time framed).
+To go backwards and revisit your DREAM, VISION, PURPOSE and MISSION is the start point.
+There is also a need to write this down and make sure that these elements are crystal clear and SMART (specific, measurable, achievable, realistic and time framed).
 At this stage there is also a recommendation that these elements should also align with the owner’s personal life goals (if they are known?).

 From here, it’s all about finding out why the business has got stuck and devising an ingenious plan….a strategy which is going to win and getting some outside help at this stage is often advisable to give an objective view point.
 Then once the plan and strategy are devised and written down this most often puts that “spark back” into the owner’s energy levels and the heartbeat back into the business.

-Now it’s about the reality of learning and getting better knowledge and skills and having a FOCUS around what to learn, how, why and when is essential – but the energy levels are back, the owners start to care more and there is desire.
+Now it’s about the reality of learning and getting better knowledge and skills and having a FOCUS around what to learn, how, why and when is essential.
+But the energy levels are back, the owners start to care more and there is desire.

-To care we must adopt the following 9 key areas as a start point to continuous learning:
+To care, we must adopt the following 9 key areas as a start point to continuous learning: